sustrik/ribosome/README.md

 ### Aligning text

 Operator /= aligns the line with the previous line.
-For example:

 ```
 .
 Hello,